California Duck Hunting Colusa Refuge

 Wildlife biologists explained that the refuge is located in what is commonly known as the Colusa Trough or the Colusa Basin.
 In layman duck hunter terms, that means ducks would prefer to ﬂy through here than just about any other spot in the valley, especially later in the season, when they’re in a hurry to get south.
 Like the sawy steelheader who ﬁshes the “slot,” the hunter who works the “trough” is bound to take home more game.

-And now’s the time to plan a weekend, as December and January are traditionally the best times to hunt Colusa.
+December and January are traditionally the best times to hunt Colusa.
 Because the Colusa Basin is a natural marsh belt with everything the traveling duck wants built in—water, food and a place with cover to rest—it’s the perfect spot for the skilled decoy hunter.
 Hunters who know their decoys deﬁnitely have the advantage here, and consistently shoot good numbers of birds when they’re in good numbers in the valley Refuge sources indicated that although a dozen dekes are a recommended minimum here, and some waterfowlers work elaborate sets of six dozen or more, two dozen mixed magnum-sized mallard and pintail decoys will usually do the trick.
 Remember that the more decoys you take out, the more time it will take to set up, and the less time you’ll have to hunt.